masonelmore/esi/docs/FactionWarfareApi.md

 > []GetFwSystems200Ok GetFwSystems(ctx, optional)
 Ownership of faction warfare systems

-An overview of the current ownership of faction warfare solar systems  --- Alternate route: `/dev/fw/systems/`  Alternate route: `/v2/fw/systems/`  --- This route is cached for up to 1800 seconds
+An overview of the current ownership of faction warfare solar systems  ---  This route is cached for up to 1800 seconds

 ### Required Parameters